joshuaebalan/Botshot-Roulette/README.md

 ### What is a "rational actor"?

    A rational actor is a player that is attempting to play the game optimally.
-Generally, this means that we assume that in the absence of items
+Generally, this means that we assume that in the absence of items:

    * Any player in control of the gun will shoot the opponent when there is a 50% chance or higher of a live round.
-   * Any player in control of the gun will shoot themselves when there is less than a 50% chance of a blank.
+   * Any player in control of the gun will shoot themselves when there is less than a 50% chance of a live round.

    This definition may change (i.e. incorporate the scoring function) in later portions of the project.